nearform/titus/docs/deployment/README.md

 # Deployment

-## Deployment Topology
 Deployment for Titus is a fully featured, modern, production grade experience.
-There are a number of ways to look at the topology of Titus' deployment tooling.
-For  we have broken it down into two views, Infrastructural, and CI Pipeline.
+There are a number of ways to look at Titus' deployment tooling.
+For simplicity we have broken it down into two views, Infrastructure, and CI Pipeline.

 ### Infrastructure
 Titus runs on [Kubernetes]() and can be deployed to [Azure](), [AWS](), and [GCP]().
 Low level infrastructure is managed by [Terraform](), with service level infrastructure managed by [Kubernetes]().
 Services are deployed using [CircleCI]() which runs [Helm]() to handle service updates to the running cluster.